-This toolkit can be used by all childcare providers in West Sussex to support preparations for the delivery of the extended entitlement (30 hours) from September 2017.
+This toolkit can be used by all childcare providers in West Sussex to help develop their business models and consider partnership working with other settings.

 It uses practical experience from the Early Years Innovators (a group of providers from across the sector and county) and research from other local authorities and external agencies.

 It is intended as a guide only and professional legal advice should be sought, where appropriate.